jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/9 - Techvolution I - ANP.md

 **Techvolution**: A new philosophy empowering seamless human technological evolution by ridding Darth Blockbuster of his power, by giving player gods the right and duty to decide when society should upgrade our culture and tools.

-**The Life Star**: A rulebook based on Techvolution that's governed by human technological adaption and natural selection.
+**The Life Star**: A rulebook based on Techvolution that promotes human technological adaption and natural selection.
 The Lift Star makes sure humanity never again lets antagonism stall our upgrade to the next technological age.

 **Plot**: Getting extras to step up, grab hold of open-sources new levers of power, and become player gods who replace their ruling philosophy with Techvolution and thereby establish the era of mass-collaboration inside the Internet Age.